rudelm/rudelm.github.io/content/post/2019/05/15/monitor-fritzbox-connection-statistics-with-grafana-influxdb-and-raspberry-pi/monitor-fritzbox-connection-statistics-with-grafana-influxdb-and-raspberry-pi.md

 sudo pip install fritzcollectd
 ```

 Now create a user account in the Fritz!Box for collectd.
 Go to System, Fritz!Box-user and create a new user with password, who has access from internet disabled.
-The important part is to enable &#8222;Fritz!Box settings&#8220;.
+The important part is to enable "Fritz!Box settings&#8220;.

 Additionally make sure that your Fritz!Box is configured to support connection queries using UPnP.
-You can configure this under &#8222;Home Network > Network > Networksettings&#8220;.
-Select &#8222;Allow access for applications&#8220; as well as &#8222;Statusinformation using UPnP&#8220;.
+You can configure this under "Home Network > Network > Networksettings&#8220;.
+Select "Allow access for applications&#8220; as well as "Statusinformation using UPnP&#8220;.

 Next part is the installation and configuration of collectd: